Definition and Example of a Bank Credit Rating

-As a consumer, your personal credit rating can affect the interest rate you get on loans, whether or not you get a job, and if you can qualify to purchase a home.
-Similarly, banks have credit ratings based on an estimate of how likely the bank is to default on its debts and go out of business.
+As a consumer, your personal credit rating can affect the interest rate you get on loans, whether you can qualify to take out a mortgage to purchase a home, and even whether you get a particular job.
+Banks have their own credit ratings based on an estimate of how likely they are to default on their debts and go out of business.

 Bank credit ratings provide: